Friday, January 10, 2025

 Anyway, Don, back to the military media industrial complex, how do you get along with them?
 Do they accept you on their turf?
 After all, you're a real estate guy.

-Harry, I just follow the news like everybody else, and I see when a story gets weak.
-It gets weak when things take too long to happen, like in a bad story that puts people to sleep.
+Harry, I just follow the news like everybody else, and I see when stories get weak.
+They get weak when things take too long to happen, like in a bad story that puts people to sleep.
 We learned about this in 9th grade!
 Remember high school English?

 Don, I taught high school English!